8 min read

 “They distributed notebooks and packs of sticky notes."

 “We were in panic mode, just trying to stay afloat.
 They distributed notebooks and packs of sticky notes.
 Within a few days, there were piles of notebooks and sticky notes everywhere.
 We put people on paper waiting lists when they called.
-When someone called to cancel an appointment, that told us that we actually had an open spot that we could schedule and that we could call someone on the list and fill that spot in.
+When someone called to cancel an appointment, they told us that we actually had an open spot that we could schedule and that we could call someone on the list and fill that spot in.
 Otherwise, we weren’t able to book any new appointments, we just waited for people to show up and tell us what they were there for or cancel and open a spot."

 "The teamwork was amazing really, people who normally do billing literally put on sneakers and ran files from one part of the building to the other.
 If you imagine people in running shoes replacing the wires that were the computer systems, that’s basically what we did.”